All Episodes

 When Sean, you and I both know the only explanation for the Clinton email exoneration and the fiasco that was that investigation, the only explanation is political.

-So spare us all Jim Comey.
+So spare us all, Jim Comey.

-Give it a rest.
+Take it a rest.

 Gary Byrne, what's your take on it?

-Well, what I see with uh Mr. Comey is the same issues I see inside the Secret Service with executives of the Secret Service, which is one of the reasons I wrote my book, Secrets of the Secret Service.
+Well, what I see with Mr. Comey is the same issues I see inside the Secret Service with executives of the Secret Service, which is one of the reasons I wrote my book, Secrets of the Secret Service.

-Sean, these people stay in government for so long.
+Sean, these people stay in government for so long, they think the government owes them a living.

-Um the other former FBI director that's doing the investigation is another example of it.
+The other former FBI director that's doing the investigation is another example of it.

-Uh Dan knows as well as I do.
+Dan knows as well as I do.

 When people talk about the deep state, this is really what they're talking about, in my opinion, is these government employees that start out with a good intention and then they become politicians and they jump from one agency to the other.

-The two sergeants at arms at the Capitol right now are both former Secret Service agents.
+The two sergeants-at-arms at the Capitol right now are both former Secret Service agents.

 These people never leave government service.